djlauk/ts-wc-starter/README.md

 - [pixelmatch][]: Compare pictures, pixel by pixel.
 - [pngjs][]: Encode / decode PNG images.

+### Deploying to an npm registry

+When your code is at a point that you want to share it for others to use, you should deploy it to an npm package registry.
+The most prominent public registry is [npmjs][], which is also the default for the `npm` command line tool.
+If you want to publish to a different registry, I suggest to add a `publishConfig` section to your `package.json`.

+The commands, that I prepared for publishing are building upon each other, each adding a bit of complexity to it:

+- `npm run clean`: A helper script that will clear the "work area" (i.e. the `dist/` directory). **NOTE:** The command I use for recursively deleting the `dist/` directory is **platform specific** to Unix style shells.
+So, if your on Windows, you need to either change the command or run it in a bash shell.
+- `npm run mypublish:pre`: Runs `clean` (see above) and `build`, and then copies over some files, which `npm` requires to recognize the directory as the root of a package.
+- `npm run mypack`: Runs `mypublish:pre` (see above) and then _packs_ the package.
+This will generate the package **without uploading to a registry**.
+This is convenient to check, if your package contents are what you expected.
+- `npm run mypublish`: Runs `mypublish:pre` (see above) and then publishes the package.
+This will upload the package to the package registry.

 ### Supporting tools

 These tools make "doing the right thing" (from my personal point of view) a little easier.
 Others might argue, that this is a pain in the ..., but for me it's automated QA with little extra effort.